 A transport wheelchair has four small wheels with two push handles and is meant to move an individual between destinations.
 It is not meant for someone to sit in for long periods of time.
 Transport wheelchairs are useful if the care recipient has difficulty walking lengthier distances or if you are going on a longer outing than usual.

 Transport wheelchairs are meant for temporary use.
-They are not meant for use if the care recipient spends lengthy periods of time sitting in the wheelchair and use the wheelchair as their main mobility device.
+They are not meant for use if the care recipient spends lengthy periods of time sitting in the wheelchair and uses the wheelchair as their main mobility device.

 Transport wheelchairs are available with different options that may include:

-- Swing away removable foot rests
+- Swing away and/or removable foot supports

 - Lap belts